parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/nms_modules.png

-4. Once directed to main console page of NGINX Instance Manager, you will see the instructions on how to add NGINX instances to Instance Manager.
+4. Once directed to main console page of NGINX Instance Manager, click on 'Instances' and you will see the instructions on how to add NGINX instances to Instance Manager.

 .. image:: ../images/instance_manager_main.png

-5. Copy and run the below command on the nginx server to install the agent
+5. Copy and run the below command on the NGINX 1 server to install the agent

 .. code:: shell

-	curl -k https://10.1.1.6/install/nginx-agent | sudo sh
+	curl -k https://nim.f5lab.com/install/nginx-agent | sudo sh

 6. Once the installation is complete, start the nginx agent